idptools/dodo/docs/guide.md

 the domain's existing nitrogen still points toward where the region ran in AlphaFold's original model — DODO moved the domain rigidly and redrew the region beneath it, and folded-domain atoms are not DODO's to move.
-A peptide unit reaches at most 2.854 Å from an alpha carbon to the nitrogen it bonds to; measured across 17 seams in three structures, a rebuilt alpha carbon sits **3.2–4.5 Å** away.
+A peptide unit reaches at most 2.854 Å from an alpha carbon to the nitrogen it bonds to; measured across these three structures, a rebuilt alpha carbon sits well beyond that — around **3–5 Å** away.
 The bond is therefore not merely hard to get right, it is geometrically unsatisfiable.

-DODO aims the carbon at the nitrogen and leaves the bond long — around 2.2 Å against an ideal 1.33 — rather than writing two atoms into the same space, and reports every seam where it does.
-Measured over three structures at five seeds each, that is 4 such bonds on dnmt3a (of 911 residues), 6 on arf19 and 10 on p300, identically at every seed.
+DODO aims the atom as close as the residue's own N–CA–C angle allows and leaves the bond long — measured 2.6–3.7 Å against an ideal 1.33 (mean ~3.0) — rather than writing two atoms into the same space, and reports every seam where it does (now on `RebuildReport.backbone_seams`).
+Measured over these three structures at seed 0, that is 4 such bonds on dnmt3a (of 911 residues), 6 on arf19 and 10 on p300.

 Where the carbon and its oxygen go is **checked, not merely constructed**, and that distinction was earned the hard way.
 Three successive versions placed them by geometry alone and each was blind to